Atlanta Nursing Home Abuse Attorneys

 How common is nursing home abuse?

+Nursing home abuse is not unusual.
 According to data reported by Nursing Home Abuse Justice, it’s estimated that every year as many as five million elderly individuals are abused.
-The same group estimates that about one in four nursing home residents suffers from some type of abuse.
+About one in four nursing home residents suffers from some type of abuse.
+Exacerbating the problem is the fact that these cases often go unreported.
+A 2016 study from the National Research Council found that only 1 in 14 cases of elder abuse gets reported, which allows perpetrators to continue causing harm.

 What rights do nursing home residents have?

-The rights inherent in a nursing home are no different than in any patient/caregiver situation.
+The rights inherent in a nursing home are no different from those in any patient/caregiver situation.
 The elderly person has the right to be free from abuse, neglect, intimidation, and fear.
 They have the right to a clean environment.
 They have a right to privacy.
+When these rights are violated, legal recourse is available.
+Seniors in living facilities should never have to accept mistreatment, and family members should know that an Atlanta nursing home abuse attorney can help them fight back.

 What damages can be pursued in nursing home abuse cases?